Review by Frank Plowright

 An early creative decision was to present the story in colour for commercial reasons, rather than the black and white that might seem a more suitable fit for the material.
 Guarnido’s use of colour is stunning.
 It reflects mood, with the brightest and most colourful section being Blacksad’s recollection of the earliest days of his relationship with Natalia, and location, with varying shades of gloom the primary palette.
 Guarnido’s capacity for incidental detail is finely honed as well.
 Those populating the scenes react to the events, or are portrayed with their own concerns.
 A particularly fine example has Blacksad walking down a street of tenement blocks as in the foreground there’s a mini drama among a group of children.

 There are problems with the translation, which weighs towards the literal rather than the idiomatic, and over the first third of the book this is occasionally intrusive.

 The publication details here are for an out of print volume from a defunct publisher.
-The current English language printing is from Dark Horse, where this first volume is collected in slightly smaller format hardback with its two successors Arctic Nation and Red Soul, never separately published in English. ibooks also published a companion volume titled Blacksad: The Sketch Files, in which the creators discuss the project and their approach to work.
+The current English language printing is from Dark Horse, where this first volume is collected in slightly smaller format hardback with its two successors Arctic Nation and Red Soul, the latter never separately published in English. ibooks also issued a companion volume titled Blacksad: The Sketch Files, in which the creators discuss the project and their approach to work.
 It’s packed with page roughs and sketches, most annotated by Guarnido explaining his thought processes, and concluded with pin-ups from several European artists.